annetta-zheng/Gitlet/README.md

    * Checking if a merge is necessary.
    * Determining which files (if any) have a conflict.
    * Representing the conflict in the file.
+14. add-remote
+- Saves the given login information under the given remote name.
+Attempts to push or pull from the given remote name will then attempt to use this .gitlet directory.
+15. rm-remote
+- Remove information associated with the given remote name.
+The idea here is that if you ever wanted to change a remote that you added, you would have to first remove it and then re-add it.
+16. push
+- Attempts to append the current branch’s commits to the end of the given branch at the given remote.
+17. fetch
+- Brings down commits from the remote Gitlet repository into the local Gitlet repository.
+ - Copies all commits and blobs from the given branch in the remote repository into a branch named [remote name]/[remote branch name] in the local .gitlet, changing [remote name]/[remote branch name] to point to the head commit.
+This branch is created in the local repository if it did not previously exist.
+18. pull
+- Fetches branch [remote name]/[remote branch name] as for the fetch command, and then merges that fetch into the current branch.

 ### 3. Persistence
 By starting up the program `java gitlet.Main init`, it will create a repo directory and an initial commit through the command init().